ecrum19/Gardnerella_Paper_Code/README.md

-This repo contains code used to obtain Gardnerella genomes, pull core genes from Gardnerella sequences, and visualize an ANI analysis of the CORE genes.
+This repo contains code used to obtain Gardnerella genomes, pull core genes from Gardnerella sequences, and visualize an ANI analysis of the CORE genes.<br/><br/>